msbutler/cs205final.github.io/index.md

 # Software Design
 **Codebase:** [https://github.com/msbutler/cs205final](https://github.com/msbutler/cs205final)

 As mentioned above, our model is built in Python primarily using `tensorflow`.
 We also rely on the `os` package for reading in data; `skimage`, `random`, and `PIL` for image analysis; `numpy` for additional data analysis; and `matplotlib` for plotting our results.
 Each of these packages comes pre-installed with the AWS Deep Learning AMI.
-Replication information for producing the same environment with the same package versions used in our tests is included in the `Replication.md` instructions file on the Github (see Codebase link above).  **Table 2** also includes version information.
+Replication information for producing the same environment with the same package versions used in our tests is included in the `Replication.md` instructions file on the Github (see Codebase link above).

-**Table 2: Software Package Version Information**<br/>
-[INSERT TABLE 2: version info for packages]

 Our code is structured as follows:
 - `Train/`:  folder with subdirectories for labeled and unlabeled training data
 - `Figures/`:  folder containing results from performance tests
+- `_old/`:  folder containing out-of-date versions of files
 - `architecture.py`:  defines CNN architecture
 - `config.py`:  configures data parameters (i.e., image resize dimensions)
-- `performance.py`:  script for running weak and strong performance tests (outlined in the next section)
 - `run.py`:  trains one instance of the supervised or semisupervised model
 - `semisupervised.py`:  specifies training methodology for the semisupervised model
 - `supervised.py`:  specifies training methodology for the fully supervised model
+- `strong_scaling.py`:  script for running strong scaling performance tests (see next section for additional information)
+- `weak_scaling.py`:  script for running weak scaling performance tests (see next section for additional information)
 - `utils.py`:  contains functions for image analysis and developing training/testing sets

-MOVE NOTEBOOKS
-ADD COMMENT ON TABLE 1
-ADD COMMENT ABOUT DIFFERENT SCALING IN PERFORMANCE EVAL FOR SEMISUPERVISED DUE TO MEMORY ISSUES

 # Performance Evaluation